ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 Rust won every parser and traversal fixture, and ast-grep produced exactly the same outline.
 Memory is the tradeoff: the Rust build uses about 8 MiB more in the ast-grep run.
-On the much larger TypeScript stress corpus, it peaks at **91.2 MiB**.
+On the much larger TypeScript stress corpus — the TypeScript compiler repository's test-baseline tree, this project's memory torture test — it peaks at **91.2 MiB**.
+That figure is a triumph, not a confession: earlier in the project, the same corpus peaked above 1 GiB.

+The result is not a 1:1 replacement for upstream Tree-sitter.
+It is a narrower runtime built for AI coding agents that analyze complete file snapshots:

+- Existing generated languages and parsers remain compatible.
+- Native loading of WebAssembly-compiled languages and incremental old-tree reuse were removed.
+- Compatibility still requires many raw pointers and `unsafe` blocks.

+That boundary keeps the grammar ecosystem useful for agentic coding while removing editor-specific machinery the target workload does not need.

 That is the ending.
 Getting there was another matter.

 ## Why Rewrite Tree-sitter?